sauraen/BuskMagic/README.md

 Art-Net™ Designed by and Copyright Artistic Licence Holdings Ltd.

+# Project Status

+BuskMagic is in early alpha!
+It has been successfully used by the author at one nontrivial public show (MAGWest 2019), with no showstopping issues arising over 15+ hours of live use.
+However, there are still important features missing, and much more testing is needed to find additional bugs.
+(This is where you come in!)
+I recommend you evaluate the program's capabilities and stability for your own needs before using it in a live setting--remember, there is no warranty, meaning I do not guarantee that it will not crash during your show!

 # Overview

 BuskMagic is an open-source program for Windows, Mac OSX, and Linux that lets